Healthcare • Fractional CTO

 The challenge

-• Traffic tripled during seasonal spikes with limited autoscaling
+• Traffic tripled during seasonal Q1 lab-ordering spikes with limited autoscaling, causing API timeouts that directly blocked practitioner orders

-• No dedicated leader to manage hiring pipelines or code quality
+• No dedicated technical leader to manage hiring pipelines, define leveling frameworks, or enforce code quality standards across the growing team

 What we built

-Designed and ran hiring loops for frontend, backend, and data roles
+Designed and ran structured hiring loops with take-home exercises, system design rounds, and 48-hour offer turnaround for frontend, backend, and data engineering roles

 Impact

-ARR grew from $100K to $5M with zero major incidents during the surge
+ARR grew from $100K to $5M with zero severity-1 incidents during the entire growth surge, compared to two per month before the engagement

-Time-to-hire for senior engineers dropped from 90 to 35 days
+Time-to-hire for senior engineers dropped from 90 days to 35 days through structured loops, clear leveling, and 48-hour offer turnaround

 Stack & capabilities